To Be (Present Tense)

 The structure mirrors the positive form.
 The only difference is that the noun after нема and немає takes the genetive case.

 Unlike the positive form, there is no such thing as "implied non-existence".
 You can't simply drop the negative verb the way you can drop є.
-If you want to say that something does not exist or is not present, you must use нема and немає.
+If you want to say that something doesn't exist or is not present, you must use нема or немає.